rachellesalvadora/fixmycouncil/readme.md

 I have researched a website that allow people to communicate to their council regarding the issues that they want to be resolved and found <strong><a href="http://www.snapsendsolve.com/" target="_blank">Snap Send Solve</strong>.

-<strong><a href="http://www.snapsendsolve.com/" target="_blank">Snap Send Solve</a></strong>is a mobile application that allows you to take a photo and send it to your respective council using your email account and there's no way to view the reported issues.
+<strong>Snap Send Solve</strong> is a mobile application that allows you to take a photo and send it to your respective council using your email account and there's no way to view the reported issues.
 I've based my idea losely on this app but it is a Web Interface and allows people to view problems per council and also update them.

 <hr>